 Esta seção parece bastante curta, e talvez possa ser acrescida com menção a trabalhos mais gerais sobre Interaction networks.

-Works on network evolution often consider solely network growth, in which there is a monotonic increase in the number of events considered~\cite{barabasiEvo}.
-The evolution of interaction networks was addressed with a community focus, where the direction of edges was not taken into account~\cite{barabasiEvo}.
-Two topologically different networks emerged, depending on the frequency of interactions, which could either be a generalized power law or an exponential connectivity distribution~\cite{barabasiTopologicalEv}.
-In email networks, free-scale properties were verified~\cite{bird}, and different linguistic traces were related to weak and strong ties~\cite{GMANE2}.
-As we shall show, these latter results are corroborated by phenomena reported in this paper.
-A distinctive feature of our study is in approaching
+This evolution represented by a timeline of activity snapshots with a constant number of contiguous messages that a succession of networks.
+This approach, although coherent and intuitive, seems not to be explored to date~\cite{netWindowEvo}.

-network stability through monitoring its temporal evolution.
+Works on network evolution often consider solely network growth, in which there is a monotonic increase in the number of events considered~\cite{barabasiEvo}.Exceptions, which are more closely related to the the present article, are reported in this section.

-This evolution is characterized by a constant number of contiguous messages, of which snapshots are considered to yield a timeline of the network.
+The evolution of human interaction networks was addressed with a community focus, where the direction of edges was not taken into account~\cite{barabasiEvo}.
+In another article, two topologically different networks emerged from human interaction networks, depending on the frequency of interactions, which could either be a generalized power law or an exponential connectivity distribution~\cite{barabasiTopologicalEv}.
+In email list networks, scale-free properties were verified~\cite{bird}, and different linguistic traces were related to weak and strong ties~\cite{GMANE2}.
+These results are corroborated by phenomena reported in this paper.
+See Appendix~\ref{sec:fure} for further considerations of related work, with emphasis on the results described below and a deriving article dedicated to texts produced by each of the primitive connective sectors~\cite{rcText}.

 \section{Data description}